National Ilan University: International Collaboration

 National Ilan University (NIU) collaborates with over 100 Universities and Research Institutions worldwide.
 When studying at NIU, students can apply for an academic exchange program with partner universities where they can take part in overseas volunteer activities and summer camps.
 In addition, NIU has a program with the University of Michigan Dearborn Business School, which offers a master's degree to NIU students.

+It is also an international sister school of UC Davis, University of Maryland, China Agricultural University, Kasetsart University and Nong Lam University - Ho Chi Minh City (NLU).

 Tuition and miscellaneous fees

 Tuition fees and other miscellaneous fees for international students for the academic year 2016.